-One of the greatest challenges facing the world today is the catastrophic loss of wildlife.
-We believe that one of the best ways to help protect wildlife is to encourage people to get out and experience it directly.
+We believe that one of the best ways to help stop the catastrophic loss of wildlife is for people to get out and experience it directly.
 Research shows that this helps people to make meaningful connections with the natural environment and creates a desire to protect it.
 To help to do this, we created WildSide.

 Our mission is for WildSide to help to make wildlife watching an everyday activity for all aspects of society.
 We want to encourage people to go out and see wildlife – not in zoos or on TVs – but in its natural environment.
 And by doing so, we want people to love wildlife as much as we do and to do what they can to protect it.

 WildSide is part of the Lifescape Project – a charity which undertakes conservation projects that aim to deliver environmental, social, and economic benefits.
 You can meet the team below.

 Chris White is an Environmental Economist at AECOM and Trustee of Lifescape Project.

 Lizzie Hyatt is a Lawyer with the Government Legal Department.